-a candidate (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Western Bay of Plenty District Council [Section 3(1) Local Authorities (Members' Interests) Act 1968]

-- This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought.

-- an employee of the Western Bay of Plenty

-District Council who is elected as councillor

-must resign from their position as an

-employee of the Western Bay of Plenty

-District Council before taking up their

-position.
-An employee will need to alert their

-manager of the intention to stand for office

-prior to any nomination being lodged.
+- a candidate for mayor, council or community board (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Western Bay of Plenty District Council [Section 3(1) Local Authorities (Members' Interests) Act 1968].
+This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought. - an employee of the Western Bay of Plenty District Council who is elected as mayor or councillor must resign from their position as an employee of the Western Bay of Plenty District Council before taking up their position.
+This requirement does not apply if elected to a community board.
+An employee will need to alert their manager of the intention to stand for office prior to any nomination being lodged.
 [Section 41(5) Local Government Act 2002].

-- a person cannot be an elected member if that person has a permanent court order, or that person will be suspended if that person has a temporary order.